Zohar: Enlightenment Period

 In the Ashkenazi community of Eastern Europe, religious authorities including Elijah of Vilna (d.
 1797) and Shneur Zalman of Liadi (d.
 1812) believed in the authenticity of the Zohar, while Ezekiel Landau (d.
-1793), in his sefer Derushei HaTzlach (דרושי הצל"ח), argued that the Zohar is to be considered unreliable as it came into our hands many hundreds of years after Ben Yochai's death and lacks an unbroken tradition of authenticity, among other reasons.
+1793), in his sefer Derushei HaTzlach (דרושי הצל"ח), argued that the Zohar is to be considered unreliable as it was made public many hundreds of years after Ben Yochai's death and lacks an unbroken tradition of authenticity, among other reasons.

+Isaac Satanow accepted Emden's arguments and referred to the Zohar as a forgery, also offering new evidence.
+By 1813 Samuel David Luzzatto had concluded that "these books [the Zohar and the Tiqqunei Zohar] are utter forgeries," in part because they repeatedly discuss the Hebrew cantillation marks, which were not invented until the 9th century.
+In 1817 Luzzatto published these arguments, and in 1825 he penned a fuller treatise, giving many reasons why the Zohar could not be ancient.
+However, he did not publish this until 1852, when he felt it justified by the rise of Hasidism.
+Moses Landau (d.
+1852), Ezekiel's grandson, published the same conclusion in 1822.
 Isaac Haver (d.
 1852) admits the vast majority of content comes from the 13th century but argues that there was a genuine core.
-Solomon Judah Loeb Rapoport spoke against the Zohar's antiquity.
+Solomon Judah Loeb Rapoport (d.
+1867) spoke against the Zohar's antiquity.
+Eliakim ha-Milzahgi (d.
+1854) accepted Emden's arguments.

 The influence of the Zohar in Yemen contributed to the formation of the Dor Deah movement, led by Yiḥyah Qafiḥ in the later part of the 19th century.
 Among its objects was the opposition of the influence of the Zohar, as presented in Qafiḥ's Milhamoth Hashem (Wars of the Lord) and Da'at Elohim.

+Shlomo Zalman Geiger (d.
+1878), in his book Divrei Kehilot on the liturgical practice of Frankfurt am Main, records that "We do not say brikh shmei in Frankfurt, because its source is in the Zohar, and the sages of Frankfurt refused to accept Qabbalah."